Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-tea-colony/chapter-3.md

 "_This,_" she whispered, "is what we should do more often."

 _And then, dear reader, Casbrita obviously came with a devestating reaction to this treachery.
-Because for some reason, some animals can't just let something happen without feeling the incredibly desire to take even greater revenge._
+Because for some reason, some animals can't just let something happen without feeling the incredibl desire to take even greater revenge._